mono/website/docs/getting-started/install/mac/index.md

 ---
-title: Install Mono on Mac OS X
+title: Install Mono on macOS
 ---

-Mono runs on Mac, this page describes the various features available for users who want to use Mono or Mono-based technologies on Mac OS X.
+Mono runs on Mac, this page describes the various features available for users who want to use Mono or Mono-based technologies on macOS.

-Installing Mono on Mac OS X is very simple:
+Installing Mono on macOS is very simple:

 1. [Download](/download/stable/) the latest Mono release for Mac
 2. Run the .pkg file and accept the terms of the license.
 Mono is now installing: